 Agora, Inc. to Report Fourth Quarter 2022 Financial Results on February 27, 2023

-/EIN News/ -- SANTA CLARA, Calif., Feb.
-19, 2023 (GLOBE NEWSWIRE) -- Agora, Inc. (NASDAQ: API) (“Agora”), a pioneer and leading platform for real-time engagement APIs, will release its financial results for the fourth quarter ended December 31, 2022 after the close of U.S. markets on February 27, 2023.
+SANTA CLARA, Calif., Feb.
+19, 2023 (GLOBE NEWSWIRE) -- Agora, Inc. API ("Agora"), a pioneer and leading platform for real-time engagement APIs, will release its financial results for the fourth quarter ended December 31, 2022 after the close of U.S. markets on February 27, 2023.
 Agora will host a conference call to discuss the financial results at 5 p.m.
 Pacific Time / 8:00 p.m.
 Eastern Time on the same day.
 Details for the conference call are as follows:

 Event title: Agora, Inc. 4Q 2022 Financial Results